miheerdew/delayed-admin/Readme.md

 ## Intial Setup

-* Download and open the `delayed-admin` directory.
+Download and open the `delayed-admin` directory.

-* Open the `delayed-admin.sudoers` in an editor and change
+Open the `delayed-admin.sudoers` in an editor and change

 ``` User_Alias DELAYED_ADMINS =
 ```

+to

 ``` User_Alias DELAYED_ADMINS = myadmin
 ```

 Where `myadmin` is the name of the user for whom you want to (temporarily) drop admin privilages.

 Now open the `delayed-admin` directory in the terminal (from an admin account) and type -